The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 She has previously worked at Westminster Hospital and spent many years at Queen Charlotte's Hospital.

-Rosie was appointed as the Nurse Board member of the Primary Care Group in Roehampton and Putney and during this time, converted her Registered Nurse diploma to an honour’s degree at Brunel University, completed the King’s Fund Senior Leaders Experiential Learning programme and later undertook a master’s degree in Health Care Leadership with Tyne Tees University.
+Rosie was appointed as the nurse board member of the Primary Care Group in Roehampton and Putney and during this time converted her Registered Nurse diploma to an honour’s degree at Brunel University, completed the King’s Fund Senior Leaders Experiential Learning programme and later undertook a master’s degree in Healthcare Leadership with Tyne Tees University.

-Rosie joined Hammersmith and Fulham as a Community Nurse Leader in 2001 and was also appointed as Nurse Board member of the Primary Care Trust.
+Rosie joined Hammersmith and Fulham as a Community Nurse Leader in 2001 and was also appointed as nurse board member of the Primary Care Trust.
 Rosie progressed to be Associate Director for Children and Families for Hammersmith and Fulham, and later Associate Director of all clinical services.

 She was subsequently appointed as the Associate Director of Quality in Barnet, and later as the Divisional Director of Nursing and Therapies for the Southwest Division within Central London Community Trust (CLCH).